Konecranes is the original service provider for both Konecranes and Demag equipment.

 Frequent inspections, while necessary, cannot always catch machinery failure that may be caused by extremely fast crack propagation.
 A calculation of design life will give information that helps you assess your safe working limits and plan actions for continued equipment use.

-The analysis report for your crane will include design life calculations, conclusions and recommendations to help in planning the continued use of your crane, as well as potential insights useful in accident investigation.
+The analyses report for your crane will include design life calculations, conclusions and recommendations to help in planning the continued use of your crane, as well as potential insights useful in accident investigation.

 Download the white paper: How much time does your crane have left?